TurboWarp/docs/docs/development/extensions/hello-world.md

 class MyExtension {
 ```

-This is a standard JavaScript class.
-It is convention to define your extension in the form of a class, but you technically don't need to.
-The name of the class here doesn't matter, but we suggest making it somehow based on the extension's name.
+This is a standard [JavaScript class](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes).
+It is convention to define your extension in the form of a class.
+The name of the class doesn't matter, but we suggest making it somehow based on the extension's name.
 It doesn't have to be unique at this stage.

 ```js
 Scratch.extensions.register(new HelloWorld());